 If a student plans to park a vehicle on campus, they must register the vehicle and display a current permit tag.
 Purchasing a parking permit does not guarantee a parking space, but does authorize parking in designated parking areas under control of Texas Southmost College.
 Students may purchase a permit any time at the Cashier's Office during regular office hours.
 Only registered students are allowed to obtain parking permits.
-Temporary Parking Permits are available from the Cashier's windows in Tandy Hall.
-More information is available on the TSC Campus Safety web page.
+Temporary Parking Permits are available at the Office of Environmental Health, Safety, and Risk Management located at the Newman Building to TSC visitors.
+More information is available on the TSC Parking Permits & Enforcement web page.